PortSwigger/colonel-clustered/README.md

 -   **Author**: Drew Kirkpatrick
     -   **Twitter**: @hoodoer
     -   **Email**: hoodoer@bitwisemunitions.dev
--   **Consulting**: Professional security services provided by [TrustedSec](https://www.trustedsec.com).

 ## License

-This project is licensed under the MIT License.
+This project is released into the public domain under the Unlicense.
 See the `LICENSE` file for details.